potetm/tire-iron/README.md

 Having multiple browser REPL connections will render your system unusable.
 To prevent this you should always:
 1. Put your REPL connection in your `:state` var
 2. Use `defonce` for your `:state` var

 ## The Deets
 `com.potetm.tire-iron/special-fns` accepts the following arguments:

 ```
 :source-dirs - A list of strings pointing to the source directories you would like to watch
 :add-all? - Boolean indicating whether all namespaces should be refreshed
 :before - A symbol corresponding to a zero-arg client-side function that will be called before refreshing
 :after - A symbol corresponding to a zero-arg client-side function that will be called after refreshing
 :state - A symbol corresponding to a client-side var that holds any state you would like to persisent between refreshes
 ```

 All of these values can be overridden in the REPL by supplying them in the same manner to `refresh`.

 Since `:special-fns` are just symbols that are handled specially by the REPL, `refresh` cannot be used as part of a script.
 Hence the reason why the `:before`, `:after`, and `:state` arguments have been provided.

 Refresh happens in the following order:
  1. :before is called
- 2. :state is copied to a private location on the client
- 3. refresh happens
+ 2. refresh happens
- 4. :state is copied back to the original location
- 5. :after is called
+ 3. :after is called

 `com.potetm.tire-iron/special-fns` returns a map of the following fns for use in the cljs repl.

 ```
+'init            - Must be called prior to refresh.
-'refresh: refreshes :source-dirs.
-Accepts the same args as `special-fns`.
+'refresh         - refreshes :source-dirs.
 Any passed args will override the values passed to `special-fns`.
-'print-tis: prints the last state tire iron stored during refresh
-'recover-tis: replaces :state var with the last state tire iron stored during refresh.
-              Accepts an optional symbol pointing to an arbitrary target var.
+'clear           - Clear the tracker state.
+'disable-unload! - Add a namespace to the disabled unload list.
+'disable-reload! - Add a namespace to the disabled reload list.
+'print-disabled  - See the disabled lists.
 ```

-The `print-tis` (print tire-iron-state) and `recover-tis` (recover tire-iron state) shouldn't be required for normal use, but have been provided for two reasons:
-1. in case the client gets into an unanticipated state
-2. in the interest of allowing the user full control over all tire-iron operations

 ## Example System
 ## License